Oxygen plays a key role in weight loss, increasing your metabolism and muscle gain...

 or if the lymph system is getting enough movement to work to the fullest.
 According to studies, if the lymph system stops functioning for 24 hours, the body would be dead because of the trapped proteins and excess of fluid around the cells.
 Personally, I don’t think people need to get tested to find out what their oxygen consumption is.
 However, they should be paying attention to the behaviors that they are doing and not doing to get the right amount of oxygen and get the lymph system working properly.

 The first recommendations are to take care of your body by exercising, meditating and taking time to take deep breathes during the day.
 Doing strength training will increase the muscle mass of your body.
 A good example is weight training.
 Cardiovascular training will train your cardiovascular system including your heart.
 One example is running.
-These two exercises will allow you to deliver and extract more oxygen.
+These two exercises will allow you to deliver and extract more oxygen which it plays a key role in weight loss.
 Meditation it is very beneficial.
 Besides clearing your mind, it will make you more aware of your breathing and this will improve the function of your lymph system.
 I recommend you take some breathing classes or learn more about proper breathing.

 Custom Body Fitness is located in Glenwood Springs CO and Carbondale CO